jakegodsall/jakegodsall/README.md

 I am currently working on:

 - [Reppd](https://github.com/jakegodsall/reppd) - API for a goal setting and progress tracking application.
-Built with Java 17, Spring Framework 6, and MySQL.
+Built using TDD with Java 17, Spring Framework 6, and MySQL.
 I intend to build a web/mobile frontend to this as time allows.
+- [Flashcard Generator](https://github.com/jakegodsall/flashcard-generator) - A CLI/GUI tool for generating data for language-learning flashcards with GPT.
+Built using TDD with Java 22.
+- [Frontend Mentor](https://www.frontendmentor.io/profile/jakegodsall) - Consistently working on Frontend Mentor challenges to keep my frontend skills fresh whilst focusing more on backend.
+All FM projects in my repositories here are prefixed with `fm-*`.

 ## 🌱 Learning Journey